simpledotorg/simple-server/README.md

 ```

 After this is done, it is highly recommended to tune your local PostgreSQL installation, otherwise your server will get bogged down when doing things like refreshing materialized views.
-You can use [PGTune](https://pgtune.leopard.in.ua) to do this, it takes about 5 minutes.
+You can use [PGTune](https://pgtune.leopard.in.ua) to do this, it takes about 2 minutes.
+You can find your local postgresql.conf file at `/opt/homebrew/var/postgresql@10/postgresql.conf` on M1 Macs,
+and `/usr/local/var/postgres/postgresql.conf` on Intel Macs.

 ### bin/setup